sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 If you haven’t done accessibility testing before or you’ve got a project that’s build without accessibility in mind, I’d recommend to start with the following steps to assess the project’s accessibility and start improving it:

 1. (For React projects) Install the React ESLint plugin, and fix all reported issues.
-2. Run automated accessibility checks using the Axe browser extension.
+2. Run FastPass in the Accessibility Insights browser extension to find two most common accessibility issues, and fix them.
 3. Tab through the site or app with a keyboard to test keyboard navigation and focus states.

+This won’t make your site or app fully accessible but it’s a good first step in that direction.
 We’ll talk about each tool and technique in more detail in the rest of the article.

 ## React ESLint plugin